 Virginia Tech encourages you to report abuse and to get any help you need.
 You have options for reporting abuse and/or finding support for you or a friend.
 It is important to know your resources.
-This page includes resources which are confidential or private, on and off campus.
+This page includes resources which are confidential or private, as well as off campus resources.

 - Go to a safe place and contact a friend or choose from one of the contacts listed above.